alialib/alia/docs/in-depth/signals.rst

 * **output**: The function may try to write to the signal.
 * **bidirectional**: The function may try to read from or write to the signal.

-..todo:: Add an example function declaration.
+.. todo:: Add an example function declaration.

 When calling a function, the signals that you provide must meet those requirements. (e.g., If a function expects an input signal but you try to pass a signal that only supports writing, a compile-time error will be generated.)

-..todo:: Add a link to an advanced section about bypassing these checks.
+.. todo:: Add a link to an advanced section about bypassing these checks.

 Availability
 ------------